sakib-101-git/first_repo/README.md

 # first_repo
 This is my first repository on Github.
-I dont know sh*t
+I know nada.